koaxjs/koax/Readme.md

 ### next()

-`next` is simply a function that calls the next middleware with `action`, `next`, and `ctx` already bound.
-Since koax handles (yield *s) generators that are yielded or returned, each middleware can be either a function or generator and they will work as expected.
+`next` is simply a function that calls the next middleware with `action` and `next` already bound.
+Since koax handles generators that are yielded or returned, each middleware can be either a function or generator and they will work as expected.

 ### yield